billfromannarbor/storypuzzles/README.md

 ## Copyright Notice

+The story content, including:
+- All text in segment*.txt files
+- All illustrations in segment*pic.png files
+- All puzzle content in puzzle*.json files (including titles, questions, answers, and feedback text)

-The story content, including all text in segment*.txt files and illustrations in segment*pic.png files, is © 2025 Bill Heitzeg.
+is © 2025 Bill Heitzeg.
 All rights reserved.
-The story content may not be reproduced or distributed without permission.
+This content may not be reproduced or distributed without permission.

 ## License (Code)

-The code (HTML, CSS, and JavaScript) is licensed under the MIT License:
+The code structure and logic (HTML, CSS, and JavaScript, excluding story/puzzle content) is licensed under the MIT License:

 ```
 MIT License